directive0/HeadsUp/README.md

 - Basic layout and interface.
 - Basic handling for notes.
+- Basic handling for images
 - User created IFTTT events can be added and triggered.
 - CPU and RAM status monitoring
 - WIFI SSID name reporting (not 100% yet)

 ### What is left to be done:
-- Numerous tiny bugs
+- Fix numerous tiny bugs
-- Recieve IFTTT alerts
+- Recieve IFTTT alerts and display on main page.
-- Open Images
 - Final bug testing and cleanup
 - Deciding whether to make user-generated tiles a big feature.
 It will require considerable refactoring (and I'm lazy -d0)
+- Comment as much code as possible for anyone wishing to make substantial improvements.

 ## Required Hardware:

 ### CPU
-- HeadsUp was designed for the Raspberry Pi 3 running Raspbian but will function on almost any computer running Python3, or if desired Python2+.
+- HeadsUp was designed for the Raspberry Pi 3 running Raspbian but will function on almost any computer running Python3.

 ### Display
 - HeadsUp was designed to use the VuFine headset as its main display but it will run fine on any monitor that can meet a 1280x720 resolution.
-- In order to get HeadsUp to run at the proper resolution I've found you will need to deploy it from inside a display manager like LightDM.
-Running from terminal often makes HeadsUp display at half size for some reason.
+- For more detailed information regarding using a vufine headset see the "Installation" heading below.

 ### Interface
-- No keyboard interface has been defined yet but the software is being designed to support 5 basic controller buttons.
+- No specific keyboard interface has been defined yet but the software is being designed to support 5 basic controller buttons.
 I am leaning towards a Wii Nunchuck as my interface device but any 5 button interface could be supported in the future.
 For now the software polls pygame for simple keyboard presses.

 ## Required Software

-HeadsUp is designed to run on Python 3.
+HeadsUp is designed to run on Python 3, or if desired it should work on Python2+ (not tested).

 ### Python Dependencies
 - pygame